Chapter Five – Anderas

-Frowning, I self consciously squeezing what little fat I have left around my ribs pondering the politics of the female body.
-Personally, I’d been called bony ass, skinny, scrawny, anorexic, and flat-chested then eventually fat, fat ass, chubby, thunder thighs, big boned—by my own mother nonetheless—and that’s not even including hairy, pale, pizza face, and any number of insults aimed at me and my body.
+Frowning, I self consciously squeeze what little fat I have left around my ribs pondering the politics of the female body.
+Personally, I’d been called bony ass, skinny, scrawny, anorexic, and flat-chested then eventually fat, fat-ass, chubby, thunder-thighs, big-boned—by my own mother nonetheless—and that’s not even including hairy, pale, ghost, pizza face, and any number of insults aimed at me and my body.

 Ultimately, I stopped caring, so, I’m really not sure what to think of it all.

 Glancing at the archives, I understand that Anderans were genetically engineered hundreds of years ago and perfected to withstand this environment with its low gravity and dense atmo.
 The fact that there have been very little changes in the human form—despite the most noticeable ones—over the past fifteen hundred years is odd, but expected.
 No one particularly likes change.

 Change never really bothered me.
 At least I thought it didn’t.
 Not seeing different body shapes is somewhat… disconcerting.
 With that nasty paste as food though, it doesn’t surprise me.